If you want to be a professional gamer, or you are looking to snag the best eSports games to play this year, then you have come to the right place.

 Esports games come in a variety of genres, both popular and under the radar.
 In the eSports world, there is a video game for everyone.
 Here are our top eSports games to watch out for in 2022.

 Titanfall games developer Respawn achieved the success that it deserved with battle royale shooter Apex Legends.
 Set in the Titanfall universe, Apex Legends introduces colourful characters that come equipped with their own unique abilities.
 Clever communication tools also keep teams coordinated.
-Apex Legends also includes tournaments with keeps the momentum going and you can win some generous prizes too.
+Apex Legends also includes tournaments with keep the momentum going and you can win some generous prizes too.

-Defence of the Ancients 2, or better known as Dota 2, is one of the most multiplayer online battle arena games around.
+Defence of the Ancients 2, better known as Dota 2, is one of the most multiplayer online battle arena games around.
 You will be tasked with selecting one of over 100 playable heroes to take to the battlefield.
 You will get to utilise that character’s unique abilities, play style, and attributes to help your team achieve victory.
-The annual Dota 2 offers insane cash pots, more than $30 million, and it includes a solid competition that will make it worth watching if you’re willing to learn the ropes to the game.
+The annual Dota 2 offers insane cash pots, more than $30 million, and it includes a solid competition that will make it worth watching if you’re willing to learn the ropes of the game.

 Our list will not be a solid one if it didn’t include Fortnite.
-In early 2020, epic Games confirmed that Fortnite hosted an incredible 12.3 million concurrent players in one session, thanks to the in-game Travis Scott concert.
+In early 2020, Epic Games confirmed that Fortnite hosted an incredible 12.3 million concurrent players in one session, thanks to the in-game Travis Scott concert.
 It is probably one of the top games around.